-Cambodia: (Robert).
-A brief Royal history up to the Pol Pot regime (sans Vietnam war) then the slide towards China and collapse of democracy.
-Finishing with slides from the free slum clinic www.cambodiaworldfamily.com and my “family” of adopted young women.
+First, a travelogue: temples, rivers and rice; finishing with slides from the free slum clinic www.cambodiaworldfamily.com .
+Then, a brief Royal history up to the Pol Pot regime (sans Vietnam war) then the slide towards China and collapse of democracy.